IsaiahDaniel/IsaiahDaniel/README.md

 - 👀 I’m interested in Full stack javascript Development (React, React Native, Angular, Node)
 - 🌱 I’m currently learning Web3
 - 💞️ I’m looking to collaborate on web3 & Devops
-- 📫 How to reach me on Linkedin @linkedin.com/in/isaiah-daniel-nuhu-96296b176
+- 📫 You can reach me on Linkedin @linkedin.com/in/isaiah-daniel-nuhu-96296b176

 <!---
 IsaiahDaniel/IsaiahDaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.